okekejus/webdashboard/README.md

 ## Background
-I spent some time in a Data Specialist role for the Ontario Birth Study[http://ontariobirthstudy.com/], and during this time we outlined a need for an informative dashboard of OBS progress while I constructed the new website.
+I spent some time in a Data Specialist role for the [Ontario Birth Study](http://ontariobirthstudy.com/), and during this time we outlined a need for an informative dashboard of OBS progress while I constructed the new website.

 ## Objective